Nonlocality in Continuous-Variable Quantum Networks: Preliminaries

 where $x$, $y$, and $z$ denote the measurement settings chosen by Alice, Bob, and Charlie, respectively, and $A$, $B$, and $C$ are their corresponding outcomes.

-In the quantum realization, Bob receives two particles, one from each entangled pair, and performs a joint measurement—typically a Bell state measurement (BSM)—on them.
+In the quantum realization, Bob receives two particles, one from each entangled pair, and performs a joint measurement.
 Alice and Charlie each receive one particle from their respective pairs and perform local measurements with binary inputs $x, z \in \{0,1\}$ and outputs $A_x, C_z \in \{\pm1\}$.
 Bob's measurement yields two binary outcomes, denoted as $B_0, B_1 \in \{\pm 1\}$.

 Taking into account the bilocal decomposition, it can be shown that any bilocal hidden variable model must satisfy the following inequality~\cite{gisin_pure}:

 where the correlators $I$ and $J$ are defined as